-Within the Ngārara Development Area, the following hierarchy of streets may be found across each neighbourhood, depending on its location and scale:

-• The Ngārara Link Road (NLR).
+- Within the Ngārara development, the following hierarchy of streets may be found across each neighbourhood, depending on its location and scale: - The Ngārara Link Road (NLR).
 This is an arterial route through the Ngārara site, providing limited access points into each neighbourhood and a generous reserve on either side incorporating pedestrian, cycle and bridle routes.
 The NLR brings opportunities for increased economic and social benefits to the Ngārara neighbourhoods.
 Suggested Reserve Width: (30m).
-No parking along the NLR.
-The Western Link Road will only be relocated to a new alignment (along the Ngārara Link Road) once the new corridor is vested in public ownership or some other agreed mechanism that gives the Council the statutory right to construct the road when it sees fit.
-The design of the Ngārara Link Road is subject to approval by Council and the New Zealand Transport Agency to ensure that it meets the functional requirements for this road prior to removing the existing designation through the Ngārara zone.

-- Connector Roads link neighbourhoods to the Ngārara Link Road and to each other.
-Suggested Reserve width: 17m to accommodate swales, planting, pedestrian paths and parking located in clusters. - Main streets act as the primary public transport routes within the more urban centres of Waimeha and Ti Kouka Neighbourhoods.
-These may, where appropriate, contain a variety of adjacent land uses such as retail, community, commercial and public open space.
-Suggested Road Reserve: 18m including a 7m carriageway, parallel parking, generous sidewalks and formal tree landscaping - Residential Streets and Lanes are situated within the more urban residential areas of Waimeha and Ti Kouka Neighbourhoods.
-These range from wider streets incorporating parking and tree boulevards, to rear lanes serving residential and commercial lots in medium to higher density areas.
+No parking along the NLR. - The Ngārara Link Road will only be relocated to a new alignment once the new corridor is vested in public ownership or some other agreed mechanism that gives the Council the statutory right to construct the road when it sees fit.
+The design of the Ngarara Link Road is subject to approval by Council and the New Zealand Transport Agency to ensure that it meets the functional requirements for this road prior to removing the existing designation through the Ngārara zone. - Connector Roads link neighbourhoods and/or eco-hamlets to the Ngārara Link Road and to each other.
+Suggested Reserve width: 17m to accommodate swales, planting, pedestrian paths and parking located in clusters. - These range from wider streets incorporating parking and tree boulevards, to rear lanes serving residential and commercial allotments in medium to higher density areas.
 Suggested reserves range from 5-7m for lanes, to 10-15m for residential streets - Neighbourhood roads: These are generally narrow local roads through low density residential areas that accommodate low levels of traffic.
-They are provide slow vehicular and pedestrian routes which are designed with appropriate turning radii, surface materials, speed humps and other traffic-calming mechanisms to ensure a pedestrian friendly environment.
-Suggested reserve width: 10-15m.This is to include a narrow carriageway width and 1.5m either side for swales and planting. - Totara Dune lanes are likely to be private, unsealed and unserviced roads, characterised by narrow reserve widths; swales and planting to either side of the carriageway; and the use of natural semi-permeable surface materials such as crushed gravel.
-Suggested Reserve width: 8m. - Kawakahia Lanes are likely to be private unsealed and unserviced roads, characterised by narrow reserve widths; swales and planting to either side of the carriageway; and use of natural semi-permeable surface materials such as crushed gravel.
+They are provide slow vehicular and

+Page 12 of 34 Print Date: 08/04/2025 pedestrian routes which are designed with appropriate turning radii, surface materials, speed humps and other traffic-calming mechanisms to ensure a pedestrian friendly environment.
+Suggested reserve width: 10-15m.
+This is to include a narrow carriageway width and 1.5m either side for swales and planting.

+- Kawakahia Lanes are likely to be private unsealed and unserviced roads, characterised by narrow reserve widths; swales and planting to either side of the carriageway; and use of natural semi-permeable surface materials such as crushed gravel.
 Suggested Reserve width: 8m. - Pedestrian, cycle and bridle paths provide main points of access for pedestrians, cyclists and horse riders from the Ngārara Link Road Corridor into the neighbourhoods.
-All private lots that sit adjacent to a public open space 0 designed to overlook the space and shall have a private access path that provides links into the public pedestrian/cycle or bridle path where applicable.
+All private allotments that sit adjacent to a public open space shall be designed to overlook the space and shall have a private access path that provides links to the public pedestrian/cycle or bridle path where applicable.
 This is outlined in further detail below. - Pedestrian-only boardwalks (or pathways) shall be provided within buffer reserves along covenanted wetlands.
 This is outlined in further detail below.

 b.
-Block Structure
+Street Design